wlmr/wlmr.github.io/_drafts/2020-01-01-concepts_of_programming_languages.md

           | Leaf Int
           | Node Tree Tree

 Since all algebraic datatypes either have a finite number of _variants_, or a very fixed structure all of them fit perfectly for __pattern-matching__.
 This is true as pattern-matching works by defining procedures to take if the input has some certain property.
-So for the above sum type _Tree_ we only need three patterns if we, for instance, want to calculate the height of the tree.
+So for the above sum type _Tree_ we only need three patterns if we, for instance, want to calculate the height of the tree: One for each of _Empty_, _Leaf_ and _Node_.

 __26. automatic Type Inference__\
 Functionality present in some strongly statically typed languages.